Lukasa: Mbudye

 Mbudye is a council of men and women charged with sustaining and interpreting the political and historical principles of the Luba state.
 As authorities on the tenets of Luba society, Mbudye provide a counterbalance to the power of kings and chiefs, checking or reinforcing it as necessary.
 Members of Mbudye proceed through a series of stages within the society as they master successive levels of arcane knowledge.
 Only those at the apex of the association can decipher and interpret the lukasa's intricate designs and motifs.
 Mbudye members call the twin projections sprouting along the board's outer edge the "head" and "tail" of the lukasa, zoomorphic elements that are meant to evoke the crocodile.
-An animal equally at home on land and in water, the crocodile's dual nature is suggestive of Luba political organization, whose existence relies on the interdependence of the kikungulu (the head of the Mbudye) and the kaloba (the "owner of the land," or chief).
+An animal equally at home on land and in water, the crocodile's dual nature is suggestive of Luba political organization, whose existence relies on the interdependence of the kikungulu (the head of the Mbudye) and the kaloba (the "owner of the land", or chief).

-Types of Lukasa
+Types

 The lukasa fulfilled many mnemonic functions, for it could be interpreted in a number of ways, and while all memory boards shared certain common information, particular types of memory boards communicated specialized data.
 There were three distinct categories of lukasa, each emphasizing a certain kind of knowledge.
-First, the lukasa Iwa nkunda, "the long hand of the pigeon," bears information on mythical heroes and early rulers and on the mythical migration routes of the Luba.
-Second, the lukasa Iwa kabemba, "the long hand of the hawk," is concerned with the organization of the Mbudye society.
+First, the lukasa Iwa nkunda, "the long hand of the pigeon", bears information on mythical heroes and early rulers and on the mythical migration routes of the Luba.
+Second, the lukasa Iwa kabemba, "the long hand of the hawk", is concerned with the organization of the Mbudye society.
 A third type of memory board was created for the use of individual Luba rulers and contained secret information about divine chiefship.
-No examples of this type, referred to as the lukasa Iwa kitenta, "the long hand of the sacred pool,"' still exist.
+No examples of this type, referred to as the lukasa Iwa kitenta, "the long hand of the sacred pool", still exist.